QLiMBer/forensics-tools/Workflows/Onion_wget_file_tree_downloading.md

 📂 **Preserves timestamps, resumes downloads**.
 📊 **Minimal logging with only file requests and errors**.
 🔡 **Correctly decodes URL-encoded filenames, including UTF-8 characters**.

+## **TODO**

+1. File tree contains also information about folders timestamps.
+This information is part of html page and is not downloaded by wget.
+I have a script for that, consolidate with this.
+2. Or maybe better do not exclude automatically generated index.html?